-After a thorough consultation that will involve x-rays and digital photographs your dentist creates a customised bridge for the size and shape of your mouth.
+First you need to book a consultation at your local dental clinic.
+Your dentist will take x-rays and digital photographs in order to create a customised bridge for the size and shape of your mouth.
 This will be supported by four dental implants that act as anchors for the whole structure.

 Then your dentist will get you ready for surgery.
 This could include extracting teeth and removing any decayed tissue from your gums and teeth.